Ancestral Wisdom for Female Hormonal Health, Part 1 by Good Health

 • The winter is a great time to get outside because the sun stays, more safely, lower in the sky.

-• Get some vitamin D from safe midday sun exposure in the summer, supporting progesterone production.
+• Get some vitamin D from safe midday sun exposure in the summer, which supports progesterone production.

 Good Health NZ - Naturally helpful herbs for Menopause 1 1